 Higgins et al. (2002) demonstrated that the statistical power to detect differences in fish production in the Coquitlam River under different flow regimes was strongly influenced by the precision of annual estimates of smolt abundance.
-Specifically, they showed that for a simulated 12 year-long experiment, power ( $\beta$ ) decreases significantly over a range of increasing
+Specifically, they showed that for a simulated 12 year-long experiment, power (β) decreases significantly over a range of increasing observation error ($\sigma{sm,o}$ in their paper) from a high of β : 0.6-0.7 with no observation error to a low of β : 0.3.
+While this falls short of the goal of 'moderate' power (β > 0.8), the study suggested that there was relatively little drop in power at smolt observation error levels up to 0.1-0.2, which expressed as a 95% confidence interval are $\pm 20\%$ to $\pm 40\%$ of the estimate.

-The precision of the 2019 Coho smolt abundance estimate in the Coquitlam River mainstem was high (95% CI: $\pm 13\%$ ) and similar to estimates for 2000-2017 (95% CI: $\pm 6\%$ -14%).
+The precision of the 2020 Coho smolt abundance estimate in the Coquitlam River mainstem was high (95% CI: $\pm 10\%$) and similar to estimates for 2000-2017 (95% CI: $\pm 6\%$ -14%).
 It is well above the theoretical optimal value of $\pm 20\%$ predicted by Higgins et al (2002).
-Precision of the 2019 mainstem Steelhead smolt estimate was high (95% CI: $\pm 15\%$ ) compared with estimates since 2000 (95% CI: $\pm 11\%$ -37%) and higher than the predicted theoretical optimum.
+Precision of the 2020 mainstem Steelhead smolt estimate was moderate (95% CI: $\pm 21\%$) compared with estimates since 2000 (95% CI: $\pm 11\%$ -37%) and near the predicted theoretical optimum.
 For both Steelhead and Coho smolts, this was the result of maximizing the number of recaptures at RST2 by marking smolts at RST2-4 for Steelhead and RST3-4 for Coho combined with relatively high capture efficiency at RST2.
 It was also due to the near continuous trap operation, which minimized the reliance on spline-fitting to estimates abundance during periods of incomplete trapping.

-The precision of fry population estimates for Chum salmon at the RST2 in 2019 was low $(95\% \text{ CI:} \pm 20\%)$ compared with previous years using rotary screw traps (95% CI: 6%-18%) during 2008-2017).
-However, this includes the uncertainty from estimating abundance for two 3-day periods using spline-fitting when traps were not operating.
-Unlike prior years, when the uncertainty from missed trapping was not included, the uncertainty of the 2019 estimates is likely a better representation of the true uncertainty.
+The precision of population estimates for Chum fry at the RST2 in 2020 was high (95% CI: $\pm 5\%$) compared with previous years using rotary screw traps (95% CI: 6%-18% during 2008-2018).
+This includes the uncertainty from using spline-fitting to estimate abundance during the period traps were not operating.
+The reduction in precision from spline-fitting was minimal in 2020 since trap outages were not during the period when most Chum were outmigrating.
+Unlike prior years, when the uncertainty from missed trapping was not included, estimates 2018 onward likely include a better representation of their true uncertainty.